Christoph Fahlbusch

 The interface changes based on your role.
 If you're the author, we show CI status and merge blockers.
 If you're a reviewer, we float the "Review" action.

-Managing state across devices
+Continuity across devices

 Metric-driven iteration